Francesco Modesto

-Francesco Modesto (born 16 February 1982) is an Italian football coach and a former player.
+Francesco Modesto (born 16 February 1982) is an Italian football coach and a former player, currently in charge of club Mantova.

 As a player, he was a wing-back or winger on the left flank.

 Playing career

 Cosenza

 Modesto began his career at fellow Calabrian club Cosenza.

 Palermo

 In the 2001–02 season, Modesto was signed by Venezia and loaned back to Cosenza.
 In August 2002, after Venezia owner Maurizio Zamparini purchased Palermo, he joined the Sicilian side as well.

 In January 2004, Modesto was signed by Ascoli in a temporary deal.
 The loan was renewed in summer 2004.

 Reggina

 In summer 2005, Modesto was signed by Reggina in a co-ownership deal for €400,000 fee.
 In June 2006, Reggina signed him outright for an additional €500,000 fee.

 Genoa

 On 2 July 2008, Modesto was signed by Genoa for €5 million fee.
 On the same day, Genoa also signed Giandomenico Mesto, with Gleison Santos moved to opposite direction.

 In January 2010, the Genoa winger was officially sent on loan to Bologna.